CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/APP.3.3 Fileserver.txt

 ### 2 2 Inadequate dimensioning of the file server

 If the line connection or storage capacity of the file server is insufficiently dimensioned, access times may increase or memory bottlenecks occur.
 For example, there is a risk that employees will be frustrated by the lengthy wait times and begin storing data locally.
-This means it is no longer possible to understand where data is stored and who owns the data.
+This means that it is no longer possible to understand where data is stored and who owns the data.

-### 2 3 Inadequate review of dropped filesIf a file server is insufficiently included in the concept of protection against malicious programs of the institution, there is a risk that attackers unnoticed place malicious software on the file server.
+### 2 3 Inadequate review of dropped files
+If a file server is insufficiently included in the concept of protection against malicious programs of the institution, there is a risk that attackers unnoticed place malicious software on the file server.
 As a result, the data on the file server can be viewed unauthorized or manipulated.
 But there are also security risks for all devices and applications that access the file server's data.
 For example, malware can spread very quickly throughout the institution.

 ### 2 4 Missing or insufficient access authorization concept

-If access authorizations and approvals are not properly designed and assigned, third parties may be able to access data without authorization.
+If access authorizations and releases are not properly designed and assigned, third parties may be able to access data without authorization.
 This allows attackers to modify, delete or copy data.

 ### 2 5 Unstructured data management

 If the storage structure is not specified or the employees do not stick to it, data can be stored in a confusing and uncoordinated manner on the file server.
 This leads to various problems, such as space wastage due to redundancy, unauthorized access when z.
-For example, files may be located in directories or file systems that are made accessible to third parties or that are not consistent versions.
+For example, files reside in directories or file systems that are made accessible to third parties, or that are not consistent versions.

 ### 2 6 Unsuitable installation of the file server

-If file servers are set up in easily accessible locations, attackers can directly access their components and thus the stored data, eg. B. by removing drives or remove and take away.
+If file servers are deployed in easily accessible locations, attackers can directly access their components and thus the stored data, eg. B. by removing drives or remove and take away.
 Smaller NAS systems can also be easily stolen completely.
 It is also possible that an attacker directly leverages the access restrictions on the file server and thus can view sensitive data.
 Once he has access, he can also import malicious programs and thus jeopardize the security of the entire network.

 ### 2 7 Lack of or insufficient data protection concept